 Anthony Bourdain's Travel Tips for Singapore

-In the series premiere of The Layover, Anthony Bourdain spends a whirlwind 24 hours in Singapore, a gastro-tourist’s heaven.
-We picked a selection of Tony’s best tips from the episode -- be sure to check them out before your next trip.
+Anthony Bourdain spent 24 hours in Singapore, a gastro-tourist’s heaven.
+Here's a selection of Tony’s best tips from the episode and be sure to check them out before your next trip.

 A City For Serious Eaters